dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 [!code-cshtml[Main](razor-pages-start/snapshot_sample/RazorPagesMovie/Pages/Movie/Index.cshtml?range=1-6&highlight=4-)]

-The preceeding highligted code is an example of Razor transitioning into C#.
+The preceding highligted code is an example of Razor transitioning into C#.
 The `{` and `}` characters enclose a block of C# code.

 The `Controller` base class has a `ViewData` dictionary property that can be used to add data that you want to pass to a View.
 You add objects into the `ViewData` dictionary using a key/value pattern.
-In the preceeding sample, the "Title" property is added to the `ViewData` dictionary.
+In the preceding sample, the "Title" property is added to the `ViewData` dictionary.
 The "Title" property is used in the *Pages/_Layout.cshtml* file.
 The following markup shows the first few lines of the *Pages/_Layout.cshtml* file.

 [!code-cshtml[Main](razor-pages-start/sample/RazorPagesMovie/Pages/NU/_Layout1.cshtml?highlight=6-)]